 Yoga & Anxiety

-Yoga is one of the best ways to lighten your mood and help keep depression at bay.
+Yoga is one of the best ways to lighten your mood and help keep anxiety at bay.
 Postures help to counteract anxiety-driven depression because it reduces stress hormones like cortisol and adrenaline, inducing what’s known as the relaxation response.
 The breathing practice will often lift feelings of depression or erase stress and anxiety.
 With a long-term practice as the breath gets freed up, yoga breathing, or pranayama can be transformational for both your mind and body.

 The practice of yoga increases blood circulation to the brain and enables the production of mood-elevating hormones.
 Once the relaxation response kicks in, many people feel that instead of trying to escape their feelings, they can stay with them, which is essential to identifying the psychological factors that trigger their anxiety and depression.
 But the path to getting to this relaxed place varies with each individual.